BIOL115-MSUM/BIOL115-MSUM.github.io/finch-project.md

 - **How many variables (columns) are there?**
 - **What are the names of the variables?** (The first row contains the variable names) Note that the names are not capitalized and use underscores (`_`) instead of spaces.
 This is important when writing R code.

-Close the Excel file and switch back to RStudio Cloud.
+Close the Excel file and switch back to Posit Cloud.